 What is a training timeline and where are learners within it?
-In this blog, we'll explore how to identify the different stages of the training process and discuss how to move forward from each point.
+It's important to know how to identify the different stages of the training process and discuss how to move forward from each point.
+Each stage is crucial and if you don't have each stage fully fleshed out you are likely costing your organization significant resources.

-Onboarding is usually the most first type of training that comes to mind, since the learner is new and knows nothing about the organization's process, products, or rules.
-A vital stage, updated and engaging onboarding is a surefire way to ensure new employees understand how to best do their job.
+Onboarding is usually the first type of training that comes to mind.
+It's when the learner is new and knows nothing about the organization's process, products, or rules.
+This is the most vital stage, updated and engaging onboarding is a surefire way to ensure new employees understand how to best do their job.

-Sometimes, our availability or motivation dips - for those times, it's imperative that your organization has a re-engagement plan in place.
+Sometimes, our motivation dips - for those times, it's imperative that your organization has a re-engagement plan in place.
 It's time to utilize internal marketing strategies to reach your learners and remind them why online training is important for them and the company.
-Here's a few quick steps to implementing re-engagement campaigns.
-To see more, check out our blog about How To Implement A Captivating eLearning Re-Engagement Campaign:
+Here are a few quick steps to implementing re-engagement campaigns:

 • Figure out WHY learners aren't engaged